-When it comes to the issue of immigration, U.S. bishops never tire of using language that guilts Americans into thinking they’re committing sin by supporting a border wall.
+When it comes to the issue of immigration, U.S. bishops never tire of using language that guilts Americans into thinking they’re committing a sin by supporting a border wall.
 This is false.
 As St. Thomas Aquinas taught, the number of persons let in to a country must be balanced with the natural and supernatural common good of the country receiving them.
 In other words, economics, costs to the taxpayer, the education system, social harmony, religious cooperation, and the entire gamut of other issues related to a nation’s overall spiritual health must be part of the equation.
 A country has the right to preservation and to be free from groups of persons that would radically disrupt its equilibrium.
 Immigrants also have the duty to integrate themselves into the welcoming country.

 Germany is a prime example of how not to do immigration.
 It's learning this lesson the hard way after letting in millions of Muslims from the Middle East, the vast majority of whom are un-assimilable young men.
 Not only is Germany’s day to day life witnessing civil unrest and rampant sex crimes, it may not even be German in thirty years if its low birth rate doesn’t pick up.
 The entire country will have been annihilated by Islam.

 Some say that the United States is better off with more immigrants.
 “Diversity is our strength!
 We are a nation of immigrants,” it's often remarked.

 Really?
 How is social cohesion enhanced when more and more Americans have fewer things in common with their neighbors?
-At the end of the day, immigration is being used by Democrats to grow their base.
-It's also being pushed by international elites with the aim of creating a cosmopolitan, secular world order without borders.
-Don’t take my word for it.
-Take former Secretary of State John Kerry’s, who in 2016 told graduates of Northeastern University to ready themselves to enter “a complex and borderless world.”
+At the end of the day, immigration is being used by the Democrat Party to grow their base.
+It's also being pushed by international elites who want to create a cosmopolitan, secular world order without borders.
+Former Secretary of State John Kerry admitted to that in 2016 when he told graduates of Northeastern University to ready themselves to enter “a complex and borderless world.”